ACCESS-NRI/access-om3-configs/documentation/docs/pages/Tips-and-tricks.md

 There are a number of advantages to this, when it works:

- - You aren't manually making the same change to multiple branches;
+ - You don't need to manually apply the same change to multiple branches;
  - The cherry-picked PRs are opened by the access-bot so you can review and merge them yourself.

 #### A GM example